 Tostig (Earl of Northumbria) (b.1025? - d.1066)

 An incident occurred when Eustace II Count of Boulogne visited Edward the Confessor, his brother-in-law.
-The incident occurred in Dover where a fight broke out between the Norman visitors and the locals.
-Several people were killed.
-The area of Dover was under the control of the Godwine family and Edward the Confessor, who blamed the people of Dover for the fight, told Godwine to deal with them.
+The incident occurred in Dover where a fight broke out between the Norman visitors and the locals resulting in the deaths of several people.
+The area of Dover was under the control of the Godwine family and Edward the Confessor, who blamed the people of Dover for the fight, told Earl Godwine to deal with them.
 Godwine refused to obey Edward's order and in response Edward raised an army and forced the Godwine family into exile.

 King Edward gave Tostig the important position of Earl of Northumbria and the difficult job of bringing the northern state under control. ¹

 A rebellion against Tostig, Earl of Northumbria leads to Tostig fleeing to Flanders and Morcar becoming the new Earl.

-King Harold II defeated the invasion threat from Harold Hardrada, King of Norway and his own brother Tostig, both of whom were killed.
-This stretched his forces to the limit as they quickly had to march south to defend against William of Normandy's invasion at Hastings.
+King Harold defeated the invasion threat from Harold Hardrada, King of Norway and his own brother Tostig, both of whom were killed.
+This stretched his forces to the limit as they quickly had to march south to defend against William the Conqueror's invasion from Normandy.